-Now here’s a fun title to say out loud, “Good Morning Vietnam!” … Just shout it out loud, it’s great.
+Now here’s a fun title to say out loud, “Good Morning Vietnam!” … Just shout it, it’s great.
 There have been plenty of war comedies like “Stripes” and “M*A*S*H” but “Good Morning Vietnam” is a little different when compared to those two.
 You could call it a comedy but you could also categories this as a war drama too.
-If you’re a fan of Robin Williams than this is film you have to see.
-It’s easily one of his greatest performances, as he perfectly balancing the line between side-splitting humor and real down-to-earth emotion.
+On top of that, it’s easily one of Robin Williams brightest performances, as he perfectly balanced the line between side-splitting humor and real down-to-earth emotion.
 Almost like he represents what the film is ultimately about, focusing on the dramatic realism of a war, yet at the same time keeping you entertained, and giving you plenty of laughs along the way.

 While I probably wouldn’t call this my absolute favorite Robin Williams movie, it is the one I feel utilized his acting strengths to the fullest.
 His dual performance between delivering comedy and pathos is flawless, and the way he combines the two emotions in a single scene highlights a real talent for the ages.
 Another stand out scene is when he’s at the end of his ropes, and during a traffic gam, his friend encourages him to get up and entertain a caravan of troops that are driving by.
 In this moment, we see him escape into the role of a comedian, yet you all see and feel the humanity behind the goofball who’s just so touched by the experience he’s shared with these brave soldiers.
 When Robin Williams is behind the microphone, you never get the same joke twice, it’s something new and fresh every time.
 Director Barry Levinson wanted him to sound like a regular radio DJ with no scripted lines, so most of what he says while on air were all improvised, which further demonstrates his talents.
 I could honestly watch him do this all day, as he’s just such a joy.
 It’s no surprise that Robin Williams got an Oscar nomination for his performance, although it’s also kid of tragic he didn’t win this one, as I felt he really deserved it in this film.